raisty/Core-CRC2/README.md

 }
 ```

-Where functions that have the `tokenPayable` can only be called via a token fallback and inside the functions you have access to the `tkn` struct that tries to mimic the `msg` struct used for ether calls.
+Where functions that have the `tokenPayable` can only be called via a token fallback and inside the functions you have access to the `tkn` struct that tries to mimic the `msg` struct used for core calls.

 The function `foo()` will be called when a user transfers CRC2 tokens to the receiver address.